material-components/material-web/README.md

       // can use in this page.
       //
       // Note this import is a bare module specifier, so it must be converted
-      // to a path using a server such as es-dev-server. import '@material/mwc-button';
+      // to a path using a server such as Web Dev Server. import '@material/mwc-button';

       // Standard DOM APIs work with Web Components just like they do for